Ferrari V6 hybrid Formula One power unit

-Ferrari has made a series of 1.6-litre, turbocharged, V6, Formula One racing engines, starting with the Tipo 059/3 designation for the 2014 season.
+The Ferrari Tipo series is a series of 1.6-litre, turbocharged, and V6 hybrid Formula One racing engines developed and produced by Scuderia Ferrari starting with the Tipo 059/3 designation for the 2014 Formula One World Championship.
+In addition to their role as a factory-backed team by supplying their own Formula One team, Ferrari engines are being used by Haas and Cadillac, the latter in an interim role until development of their own power unit commences for the 2029 season.
+Previously, Ferrari's hybrid V6 engines also saw use in Sauber, Scuderia Toro Rosso, and Marussia's cars.
+Cars powered by Ferrari engines scored 159 podiums, 27 victories, and 47 pole positions since their inception in 2014; the strongest results from a car powered by a Ferrari engine came during the 2018 Formula One World Championship, with the Ferrari SF71H taking six wins, 24 podiums and six pole positions.

-Development
+Development and design

 The V6 turbo engine was developed under the direction of Luca Marmorini and Mattia Binotto.

-Design

 The engine itself is coupled with an energy recovery system hybrid unit, and all evolutions and newer iterations of the power unit are based on the same basic hybrid architecture that has existed since 2014.

+As part of the regulation change, the MGU-H was removed.

 Naming

 Ferrari 059/3 was the engine's official name in the 2014 inaugural season.
 In the following seasons, the further expansion stages of the engine were each given new names.
-Formally, however, all expansion forms were based on the basic structure that has existed since 2014.
+Formally, all expansion forms were based on the basic structure that has existed since 2014.